The 5 Cheapest Airports to Fly to in Germany (Updated June 2023)

 Airport: Flughafen Hamburg HAM

 What to Do in Hamburg?
-Hamburg is a university city, its full student bars and trendy eateries.
+Hamburg is a university city full of student bars and trendy eateries.

-It has a winding canal that goes through the shopping strip and cafes of Moenckebergstrasse.
+It has a winding canal through the shopping strip and cafes of Moenckebergstrasse.

-Hamburg is the perfect entry point to Germany as, and, as the fourth cheapest point to the enter the country, could even help save some euros for your further travels.
+Hamburg is the perfect entry point to Germany, and as the fourth cheapest point to enter the country, it could even help you save some euros for your further travels.

 Berlin, Germany